jbakse/site_builder/content/random/index.md

 ## Random Values

-We use the word *random* to mean a variety of related ideas.
+We use the word *random* to mean an assortment of related ideas.
 Depending on context we might mean unplanned, unexpected, unpatterned, uncontrolled, or unpredictable.
 Random values are a staple of procedural generation systems, often used as the main source of variety.

-Artists began working with randomness and chance long before the invention of computers.
-These artists must decide how much control of the final piece to maintain, and what aspects of each piece to leave to chance.
 Artists began working with randomness and chance long before the invention of computers.
 Then, as now, artists had to decide how much control to maintain within a piece, and what aspects of each piece to leave to chance.

 The 18th-century composition *Instructions for the composition of as many waltzes as one desires with two dice, without understanding anything about music or composition*, [which may have been written](https://en.wikipedia.org/wiki/Musikalisches_W%C3%BCrfelspiel) by Mozart, uses chance to select and sequence pre-composed musical phrases.
 By placing rules on selection and ordering of the phrases, the system ensures that each variation makes musical sense.